MuskanKandoi/spring-webhook-solver/README.md

 - Solves Question 2 (based on regNo even) and stores the result
 - Submits final SQL query to returned webhook using JWT token

-**Your regNo:** 22BCI0242 (even) → Question 2 from the provided PDF.
-See the PDF uploaded by the user: citation required: fileciteturn0file0
+My regNo: 22BCI0242 (even) → Question 2 from the provided PDF

 ## How to build
 ```bash